anhinga/2022-notes/Non-standard-cellular-automata.md

 and [Collective control of modular soft robots via embodied Spiking...](https://openreview.net/forum?id=STGXXBGJ6-c)

-Alex Mordvintsev (who created DeepDream in 2015: https://en.wikipedia.org/wiki/DeepDream This is based on taking a pre-trained neural network with fixed weights, defining a loss function expressing the intensity of the activity of a subset of this network, and taking gradients of this new loss function with respect to the input images).
+Alex Mordvintsev who created DeepDream in 2015: https://en.wikipedia.org/wiki/DeepDream

+DeepDream is based on taking a pre-trained neural network with fixed weights, defining a loss function expressing the intensity of the activity of a subset of this network, and taking gradients of this new loss function with respect to the input images).